microsoft/Microsoft-QnA/README.md

 * Video of the screen captures in the format 1920 x 1080
     - Ensure that there are no private and vital information e.g. IP addresses, URLs etc.
     - Provide instructions (ex: blur, highlight) with the timestamp so our producers will be able to make the proper edits.
 * Make sure we can ear you clearly.
 All submission are in English.
+If you prefer not to speak, make sure to provide a [script](https://github.com/microsoft/Microsoft-QnA/tree/new-doc#script-optional).
 * Complete [Call for Content form](https://forms.office.com/r/RMXR9TbVbe) to inform us to submit your content.

 <br></br>